 Sustainably managed forests provide renewable biomass that continuously captures CO2 from the atmosphere.
-When wooden building elements are produced from these forests, they maintain the biomass and carbon sequestered within a long-lived storage, with low likelihood of reversal.
-This cycle makes wooden building elements a vital carbon removal pathway.
+When bio-based construction materials are produced from these forests, they maintain the biomass and carbon sequestered within a long-lived storage, with low likelihood of reversal.
+This cycle makes bio-based construction materials a vital carbon removal pathway.

 In fact, according to a review2 of the technological and economic prospects for CO2 utilization and removal, published in Nature magazine, the carbon removal potential from sustainably harvested wood products is of 1,1 Gt of CO2 removal per year.

 Wood is currently marginally used for building offices and homes.
 Actually, only 5% of buildings in Europe are built from wood, so suppliers have high barriers to contend with.